yuanbing2002/yuanbing2002.github.io/README.txt

 *.html            - Additional HTML pages (if any).
 LICENSE-*.txt     - License file as per your downloaded variant.

-This is my personal website.
+This is my personal website：https://yuanbing2002.github.io/
 ------------------------
 For template, please check https://templateflip.com/templates/creative-cv/